 Apnea of prematurity is a brief stop in breathing in babies born before 35 weeks of pregnancy.
-It lasts 15-20 seconds.
+It lasts 15 to 20 seconds.
 The brief stop may be less than 15 seconds if the baby has a slow heart rate or turns blue or pale.

-An immature nervous system, weak breathing muscles, or a mix of both may cause apnea.
+This problem may be caused by an immature nervous system, weak breathing muscles, or a mix of both.

 The brain controls breathing.
 It should sense the need to breathe and tell the body to do it.
 Young nervous systems may not be able to do this.
 This is called central apnea.

 Premature babies may also have weak breathing muscles.
-They can’t support the airway and keep it open.
+They cannot support the airway and keep it open.
 This makes it hard to breathe.
 This is called obstructive apnea.

 Copyright © Nucleus Medical Media, Inc.

-This is more common in babies born before 35 weeks of pregnancy.
-The risk is greater the earlier your baby is born.
+This problem is more common in babies born before 35 weeks of pregnancy.
+The risk is greater the earlier a baby is born.